Accounting and Valuation Methods

 Changes in the values of forward exchange contracts and currency options are reflected in other operating income and expenses, while changes in the value of interest rate swaps and interest rate options are recognized in net interest income.
 Changes in foreign exchange derivatives concluded to hedge financial liabilities assumed in foreign currencies are posted under other financial result.
 Changes in the fair value of commodity futures and commodity options are recognized under cost of goods sold.
 The hedging of planned transactions in foreign currencies is included in other operating income and expenses.
 The expenses and income are not netted.

 Emissions certificates allotted free of charge are measured at a nominal value of zero.
 Emissions allowances acquired against payment are carried at cost.
-Thereafter, they are carried at market prices, but never higher than cost.
 If the fair value is lower as of the reporting date, the carrying amount is reduced accordingly.
-Proceeds from the sale of emission certificates are recognized in profit or loss.
+Proceeds from the sale of emissions certificates are recognized in profit or loss.
+Utilization is determined via the running average value of certificates, whether they were allotted free of charge or acquired against payment, and recognized pro rata as expenses under cost of goods sold on the basis of the quarterly emissions.

 Receivables from finance lease agreements where WACKER acts as the lessor are reported under other assets.
 The gross value of the outstanding lease payments, less unrealized interest earnings, is capitalized as a receivable.
 The lease installments received are apportioned to the interest amount and the repayment amount of the outstanding receivable in such a way that the interest amount reflects a constant rate of interest on the outstanding receivable.
-The interest amount is reported under other financial result in the statement of income.
+The interest amount is reported under net interest income in the statement of income.

 Cash and cash equivalents comprise cash in hand, demand deposits, and financial assets that can be converted into cash at any time and are subject to only slight fluctuations in value.
 They have a residual term of up to three months when received and are measured at amortized cost, which is equivalent to their nominal values.